joepv/fibaro-control/README.md

 ## Manual

 💡 Note: There is no setup.
-Just [download](https://github.com/joepv/fibaro-control/releases/latest) and copy the .exe to `C:\Program Files\`.
+Just [download](https://github.com/joepv/fibaro-control/releases/latest) and copy the `Fibaro Control.exe` file to `C:\Program Files\`.

-Start the `.\Fibaro Control.exe` program and log in to your Fibaro HC2:
+Start the `Fibaro Control.exe` program and log in to your Fibaro HC2:

 ![Login Screen](Documentation/Image001.png "Fibaro Control: Login Screen")